GideonOB/Bellabeat-Case-Study-Google-Data-Analytics/README.md

 This is my final project for the Google Data Analytics Professional Certificate course.
-Throughout this project, I will be following the data analysis cycle, which are Ask, Prepare, Process, Analyze, Share and Act.
+Throughout this project, I will be following the data analysis cycle, which consists of the Ask, Prepare, Process, Analyze, Share and Act phases.

 ### *SCENARIO*